Dog Man Star: Recording and production

 Butler left the sessions on 8 July, leaving Dog Man Star some distance from completion.
-Anderson had recorded little more than a string of guide vocals; several songs did not have titles; much of the music was still to be embossed with overdubs.
-One notable song, "The Power", did not feature a part from Butler; a session guitarist was invited to play his demo note for note instead.
+Anderson had recorded little more than a string of guide vocals; several songs did not have titles; much of the music was still to be completed with overdubs.
+Butler had exited before recording his guitar part for "The Power"; a session guitarist was invited to record the part, replicating Butler's demo recording.
 Anderson offered to play acoustic guitar.

 Buller and the remaining members succeeded in completing the record.
 Butler did finish some of his guitar parts; however, he refused to do it at Master Rock and instead used another studio where he could work on his own.
 This is where he made a contractual contribution to "Black or Blue".
 Anderson discovered a covert backing vocal on the song, which he recalled: "I can't remember the exact words but it sounded vaguely threatening."

-Among the post-Butler additions was a reworked ending to "The Wild Ones", replacing the four-minute extended outro; an orchestral coda on "Still Life"; and the aforementioned guitar parts on "The Power", which Butler criticised.
+As recorded with Butler, "The Wild Ones" originally featured a four-minute extended coda.
+This was cut from the final version and the ending reworked.
+Extended mixes of both this and The Asphalt World, restoring cut sections of the original recordings, were eventually released on the 2011 expanded edition.

-Butler became a harsh critic of the album, not just from a production standpoint, but of its overall musicianship.
+Butler became a harsh critic of the album's production and overall musicianship.
 He cites lack of commitment in the studio and the band's unwillingness to embrace his elaborate ideas as his main criticism: "I just heard too many times, 'No, you can't do that'.
 I was sick to death of it.
 I think it's a good record, but it could have been much better."

-On the other hand, Buller has stated that the recording process had some "happy accidents" while the tape was running.
-Butler recorded separately from the rest of the band in a purpose-built lounge.
-There was a TV in the lounge and Butler can be heard tuning the TV at the beginning of "The Asphalt World".
-At the end of the song, Butler can be heard changing channels and picking up a section of dialogue from Lauren Bacall from the film Woman's World.
-Buller also talked of the impromptu recording of Butler playing the intro to "The Wild Ones" on a dobro outside as he sat on the roof of his car.
-Osman and Buller share similar views on the final recordings.
-For example, Buller described "Still Life" as being "over-the-top"; he said "New Generation" was in the wrong key, and that its drums and mix were "appalling".
+Butler also later criticised the final orchestral arrangement for "Still Life".
+Osman and Buller share similar views on the final album.
+Buller described "Still Life" as being "over-the-top"; he said "New Generation" was in the wrong key, and that its drums and mix were "appalling".
 Osman stated that he regretted the addition of the orchestra on "Still Life" but understood the appeal of it; and he criticised the production of "New Generation", saying the song "suffers from the murkiness of the mix".